gruntwork-io/terragrunt/README.md

 * `awsRegion`: (Optional) The AWS region to use.
 Default: `us-east-1`.
 * `tableName`: (Optional) The name of the table in DynamoDB to use to store lock information.
 Default:
   `terragrunt_locks`.
+* `maxLockRetries`: (Optional) The maximum number of times to retry acquiring a lock.
+Terragrunt waits 10 seconds between retries.
+Default: 360 retries (one hour).

 #### How DynamoDB locking works